appsmithorg/appsmith-docs/website/docs/AI-assistants/reference/modal.md

 ]}
 />

-<Tags
-tags={[
-{ name: "AI", link: "https://www.appsmith.com/pricing", additionalClass: "ai" }
-]}
-/>

 </div>

 <!-- vale on -->

-This page provides information on using the Modal widget(available in AI Assistant Apps) to create a dialog in your app for displaying various types of content, such as alerts, confirmation pop-ups, forms, and more.
+This page provides information on using the Modal widget *(available in AI Assistant Apps)*, which allows you to create dialog boxes in your app to display various types of content, such as alerts, confirmation pop-ups, forms, and more,

  <ZoomImage